Covered Deck Builders in Portland: Roofed & Pergola Options for 2026

 Get My Free Quote →

 Wondering what your design will cost?
-Our complete deck cost guide covers pricing for every material and style.
-Most covered and elevated decks require permits — see our guide on deck permit requirements.
+Our deck cost guide covers pricing for every material and style.
+Most covered and elevated decks require permits — see our guide on deck permit guide.

 Types of Covered Decks for Portland Homes